 Mechanical skills.
 Mechanical engineering technicians must apply theory and instructions from engineers by making new components for industrial machinery or equipment.
 They may need to be able to operate machinery such as drill presses, grinders, and engine lathes.

-The median annual wage for mechanical engineering technicians was $53,530 in May 2014.
+The median annual wage for mechanical engineering technicians is $54,480.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $33,920, and the highest 10 percent earned more than $79,670.
+The lowest 10 percent earned less than $34,030, and the highest 10 percent earned more than $82,810.

-In May 2014, the median annual wages for mechanical engineering technicians in the top industries in which they worked were as follows:
+The median annual wages for mechanical engineering technicians in the top industries in which they work are as follows:

 Most mechanical engineering technicians work full time.

-Mechanical engineering technicians find work as assistants to mechanical engineers and thus work in emerging fields, such as automation, remanufacturing, three-dimensional printing, robotics, and alternative energies.
+Mechanical engineering technicians may find work as assistants to mechanical engineers and thus work in emerging fields, such as automation, three-dimensional printing, robotics, and alternative energies.

 Mastering new technology and software will likely become more important for workers in this occupation.
 Those who gain skills to help deploy the latest technological developments, such as three-dimensional design software, should have the best job prospects.